MinghuiChen43/awesome-trustworthy-deep-learning/README.md

 <a href="https://github.com/MinghuiChen43/awesome-trustworthy-deep-learning/blob/master/FULL_LIST.md#evasion-attacks-and-defenses">:open_file_folder: [<b><i>Full List of Evasion Attacks and Defenses</i></b>]</a>.

+- Exploring and Exploiting Decision Boundary Dynamics for Adversarial Robustness. [[paper]](https://arxiv.org/abs/2302.03015)
+  - Yuancheng Xu, Yanchao Sun, Micah Goldblum, Tom Goldstein, Furong Huang. *ICLR 2023*
+  - Key Word: Adversarial Robustness; Decision Boundary Analysis; Margin Maximization.
+  - <details><summary>Digest</summary> The robustness of a deep classifier can be characterized by its margins: the decision boundary's distances to natural data points.
+However, it is unclear whether existing robust training methods effectively increase the margin for each vulnerable point during training.
+To understand this, we propose a continuous-time framework for quantifying the relative speed of the decision boundary with respect to each individual point.

 - Defensive ML: Defending Architectural Side-channels with Adversarial Obfuscation. [[paper]](https://arxiv.org/abs/2302.01474)
   - Hyoungwook Nam, Raghavendra Pradyumna Pothukuchi, Bo Li, Nam Sung Kim, Josep Torrellas.
   - Key Word: Microarchitectural Side-channel Attacks; Adversarial Attacks.